Zenica: Ottoman era

 After administrative changes introduced in the first years of the rule, Zenica became part of Brod kadiluk in the newly formed Sanjak of Bosnia.
 Nahya of Zenica was first mentioned in 1485.
 It bore that name until the end of the 18th century and later became Zenica srez.

-During Ottoman rule (1463–1878), the change of direction in the main trade route in turn changed the city and, except for a short period when it was a seat of the Brod judge Qadii (until 1557), Zenica was a kasbah that included mosques, a madrasa, several maktabs, shadirvans, caravanserais, and other types of Islamic architecture.
+During Ottoman rule (1463–1878), the change of direction in the main trade route in turn changed the city and, except for a short period when it was a seat of the Brod judge Qadii (until 1557), Zenica was a kasbah that included mosques, a madrasa, several mektebs, shadirvans, caravanserais, and other types of Islamic architecture.

-In one description from 1697, Zenica had 2,000 citizens, the majority of whom were Muslim.
-At the end of the 18th century Orthodox and Catholic Christians are mentioned again, as are Jews in the 19th century.
+In one description from 1697, Zenica had 2,000 citizens, the majority of them Muslim.
+At the end of the 18th century, Orthodox and Catholic Christians are mentioned again, as are Jews in the 19th century.

 After the ruin and exodus following the intrusion of Eugene of Savoy in 1697, a time of stabilization began in Zenica.